General Information about H-1B Visa Applications

 - Most spouses in H-4 status cannot work.
-Work authorization may be possible for certain H-4 spouses of H-1Bs seeking employment-based Permanent Residence.
+Work authorization may be possible for certain H-4 spouses of H-1Bs with permanent residence (green card) applications pending.

 - H-1B visa holders are subject to social security deductions (FICA).
 Holders of H-1B status are considered "resident aliens" for federal tax purposes, and are therefore taxed on worldwide income and are subject to the same tax rates, deductions, and exemptions as are U.S. citizens.
 Specific rules and filing requirements apply according to the date the scholar arrives in the United States and/or the date on which the scholar changes to H-1B status from another status.
 Tax related questions should be discussed with the MIT Payroll Office.

 Please feel free to discuss any questions with an H-1B advisor in